Texans' Nick Martin Apologetic: 'I Let The Team Down'

 Following last week's 26-20 loss to the Indianapolis Colts, the spotlight was firmly fixed on Houston Texans center Nick Martin after his botched snap late in the fourth quarter arguably cost them a valuable win.
-Four days on, and Martin spoke candidly with the media about this play and what exactly went wrong.
+Four days on, and Martin is speakings candidly about this play and what exactly went wrong.

 READ MORE: Sports Illustrated On Easterby & Texans: 'Chaos & Mistrust'